 Annoying and sometimes pretty nasty.
 Towards the end there's a scene in which Johnny shoots (pretty much in cold blood) a suspect and this is the exchange that follows between our duo of partners:

 "Tell me something, Johnny" I said.
 "When you shot at Marian Stern, did you mean to kill her?

 He thought about it for a moment.
 "I don't think so, Mavis," he said finally.
 "I wanted to make sure I stopped her shooting Rafael - I think there's a difference somewhere.
 Why?"

 "Just for future reference," I said.
 "Otherwise I wouldn't feel safe when you got mad at me."

 Partnership?
 Looks more like some kind of abusive and dysfunctional relationship to me.

-I wanted to like this and had hoped that Mr. Brown would have toned down his male chauvinistic crap at least when his hero is a female.
+I wanted to like this and had hoped that Mr Brown would have toned down his male chauvinistic crap at least when his hero is a female.
 But instead of satirizing the stereotypes, he uses them for his leading character (non) development.
 Too bad.
-Can't really say I was very surprised, more like disappointed.
+Can't really say I was shocked, more like disappointed.

-Other than that, the novel is surprisingly okay.
-It does take several chapters to get into its goofy sense of humor but then it is genuinely funny.
-Especially the first half in which Mavis and Rafael are running around like Katherine Hepburn and Cary Grant trying to dispose of the corpse with every attempt more silly than the previous one.
+Other than that, the novel is surprisingly O.K.
+It does take several chapters to get into its goofy sense of humour but then it is genuinely funny.
+Especially the first half in which Mavis and Rafael run around like Katherine Hepburn and Cary Grant trying to dispose of the corpse with every attempt more silly than the previous one.